QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 This POM may contain references to other components, which are then retrieved from the same repository using the same URL patterns.

+###### Release and Snapshot Repositories

+A Maven repository stores two types of components:

+1. **Release repositories** are for stable, static release components.
+A release component is a component which was created by a specific, versioned release.
+For example, consider the "1.2.0" release of the "commons-lang" library stored in the Central Repository.
+This release component, "commons-lang-1.2.0.jar", and the associated POM, "commons-lang-1.2.0.pom", are static objects which will never change in the Central Repository.
+Released components are considered to be solid, stable and perpetual in order to guarantee that builds which depend upon them are repeatable over time.
+The released JAR component is associated with a PGP signature, an MD5, and a SHA check-sum which can be used to verify both the authenticity and integrity of the binary software component.
+2. **Snapshot repositories** are frequently updated repositories that store binary software components from projects under constant development.
+Snapshot components are components generated during the development of a software project.
+A Snapshot component has both a version number such as "1.3.0" or "1.3" and a timestamp in its name.
+For example, a snapshot component for "commons-lang 1.3.0" might have the name "commons-lang-1.3.0.-20090314.182342-1.jar".
+The associated POM, MD5 and SHA hashes would also have a similar name.
+   To facilitate collaboration during the development of software components, Maven and other clients that know how to consume snapshot components from a repository also know how to interrogate the metadata associated with a Snapshot component to retrieve the latest version of a Snapshot dependency from a repository.

+**While it is possible to create a repository which serves both release and snapshot components, repositories are usually segmented into release or snapshot repositories serving different consumers and maintaining different standards and procedures for deploying components**.
+Much like the difference between networks, a release repository is considered like a production network and a snapshot repository is more like a development or a testing network.
+While there is a higher level of procedure and ceremony associated with deploying to a release repository, snapshot components can be deployed and changed frequently without regard for stability and repeatability concerns.

+> 📋 A project under active development produces snapshot components that change over time.
+A release is comprised of
+> components which will remain unchanged over time.